adgerrits/CloudEvents-NL-profiel/oud/NL GOV Assurance profile for OAuth 2.0.md

 ﻿# Dutch government Assurance profile for CloudEvents 2.0
-This profile is based upon the international government assurance profile for CloudEvents 2.0 (iGov) [[iGOV.CloudEvents2]] as published by the OpenID Foundation (https://openid.net/foundation/).
-It should be considered a fork of this profile as the iGov profile is geared more towards the American situtation and in the Netherlands we have to deal with an European Union context.
+This profile is based upon the international government assurance profile for CloudEvents 2.0 (CloudEvents) [[CloudEvents.CloudEvents2]] as published by the OpenID Foundation (https://openid.net/foundation/).
+It should be considered a fork of this profile as the CloudEvents profile is geared more towards the American situtation and in the Netherlands we have to deal with an European Union context.

-We have added the chapter [Usecases](#Usecases) to illustrate the specific usecase the iGov-NL profile is aimed at.
-Starting with chapter [Introduction](#Introduction) we follow the structure of the iGov profile.
-Where we do not use content from iGov we use ~~strikethrough~~ to indicate it is not part of iGov-NL.
-Where we have added more specific requirements for the Dutch situation this is indicated with **iGov-NL** tags.
+We have added the chapter [Usecases](#Usecases) to illustrate the specific usecase the CloudEvents-NL profile is aimed at.
+Starting with chapter [Introduction](#Introduction) we follow the structure of the CloudEvents profile.
+Where we do not use content from CloudEvents we use ~~strikethrough~~ to indicate it is not part of CloudEvents-NL.
+Where we have added more specific requirements for the Dutch situation this is indicated with **CloudEvents-NL** tags.

 # Usecases
  <figure id='authorization_code'>